AndresFerrerPestana/monsters-rolodex/README.md

 # Monsters Rolodex - Class Component

+Class syntax is one of the most common ways to define a React component.
+While more verbose than the functional syntax, it offers more control in the form of lifecycle hooks.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).